Neutron-Creative/Beautiful-FOSS/readme.md

 <br>

 <h4 align="center">
-    A boilerplate repository with filled with best-practices and guidelines for starting & scaling your next beautiful free and open-source software project.
+    Beautiful FOSS is a boilerplate repository filled with best practices and guidelines for starting and scaling your next beautiful free and open-source software project.
 </h4>

 <p align="center">